-As a chair or a non-executive director you bring a huge range of expertise to the board you have joined.
-Balancing the operational focus and day to day expertise of the CEO and executive directors; chairs and non-executive directors bring an external perspective, creating a very different dynamic and offering a unique perspective towards corporate governance, risk management and succession planning, amongst other areas.
+As a chair or a non-executive director of an NHS organisation or Integrated Care Board, you bring a huge range of expertise to the board you have joined.
+Balancing the system and operational focus of the CEO and executive directors; chairs and non-executive directors bring an external perspective, creating a very different dynamic and offering a unique perspective towards, corporate governance, risk management and succession planning, population health, amongst other areas.

-It is anticipated, like other newly appointed board leaders, that you will access the resources of the five main themes on the landing page for your general onboarding support.
+It is anticipated, like other newly appointed board leaders, that you will access the resources of the six main themes on the landing page for your general onboarding support.
 You will wish to fully explore the Understanding the NHS and governance theme, which includes key policy documents such as the Long Term Plan which broadly sets the environment in which your board will operate within.
-It also gives resources around the oversight and regulation of the NHS which are key to your role.
+It is essential to understand not only your own organisation but the system you operate within and there are lots of resources in the Building trusted relationships with partners and communities theme to support your learning.
 You may also find the digital resources and social media page useful.

 Though aimed at chairs and non executives, the resources to the side and the top tips below are also useful for Governing Body lay members and Primary Care Network clinical directors.